 Solder the white LED's on the perfboard.
 The size of the perfboard depend on the size of the project one wants to make.

 Bend the longer leg of the two LEDs towards each other (which is the anode terminal) and short them by joining the two with solder or with the help of jumpers.
-Now at the shorter leg of the LED (cathode) attach any resistance values from 100 ohm to 1000 ohm on each led.
+Now at the shorter leg of the LED (cathode) attach any resistance values from 100 ohms to 1000 ohms on each led.
+Less the resistance, more bright the LED will glow.
 (Resistor values is identified from its colour code, for more details, refer here: https://www.electronics-tutorials.ws/resistor/res_... ).
-Here I've used 680 ohm resistor (colour code: blue->grey->brown->gold) after much experimentation as with 3V supply the LED's give sufficient brightness in the dark and also doesn't cause much glare in the eyes.
+Here I've used 680-ohm resistor (colour code: blue->grey->brown->gold) after much experimentation as with 3V supply the LED's give sufficient brightness in the dark and also doesn't cause much glare in the eyes.

-Now short the other end of the resistors using wire and solder it.
+Now short the other end of the resistors with a wire and solder it.

 Step 2: The Skeleton